peterdevpl/peterdevpl.github.io/_posts/2019-01-11-picking-a-php-tool-to-generate-pdfs.markdown

   </figure>
 </div>

-As you can see, **none of the PHP libraries understood CSS Flexbox**. mPDF and TCPDF had some problems with painting the table. **Dompdf performed the best** and I’m pretty sure that making the “Seller” and “Buyer” sections the old-school way, like `float` or `<table>` would be enough to have a proper result.
+As you can see, **none of the free PHP libraries understood CSS Flexbox**. mPDF and TCPDF had some problems with painting the table. **Dompdf performed the best** and I’m pretty sure that making the “Seller” and “Buyer” sections the old-school way, like `float` or `<table>` would be enough to have a proper result.

-## External CLI tools
+## External tools

-Native PHP solutions were not enough for me, so I decided to use an external tool backed by a fully functional, WebKit rendering engine.
+Native PHP solutions were not enough for me, so I decided to use an external tool backed by a fully functional WebKit rendering engine.
 My employer was already using [wkhtmltopdf](https://wkhtmltopdf.org/) which supported everything I needed: SVG images, multi-page tables, headers and footers with page numbers and section names, automatic bookmarks.

 Then I got familiar with [PhantomJS](http://phantomjs.org/), which was used mainly to conduct automatic browser tests in a headless mode (without the browser window).
 It could also capture PNG and PDF screenshots.
 PhantomJS used a newer version of the WebKit engine.
 However, the project is suspended now.

-Almost a year before the suspension of PhantomJS, [Google announced that Chrome can run in a headless mode](https://developers.google.com/web/updates/2017/04/headless-chrome).
+In 2017, [Google announced that Chrome can run in a headless mode](https://developers.google.com/web/updates/2017/04/headless-chrome).
 This means you can utilize the latest Blink rendering engine to convert HTML/CSS to PDF from your command line.
 This is perfect for rendering really complex documents utilizing latest web standards.
 The document looks exactly the same in your browser and in the final PDF file which makes development a lot easier.

 Two other tools I discovered are [WeasyPrint](https://weasyprint.org/) and [Prince](https://www.princexml.com/).
 The first one is an open source project backed by donations.
 Prince is an advanced, paid tool for commercial purposes, including book publishing.
 Its free version places a watermark on every page.
+You can use Prince through the [DocRaptor API.](https://docraptor.com/)

 <div class="pdf-screenshots">
   <figure class="image">